scossar/converse.nvim/README.md

 - add an option to make the text that's prepended to Claude's responses configurable
 - allow selected question/response pairs to be copied from a conversation's JSON file to a new conversation

-Feel free to report any issues or bugs.
+Feel free to report any issues or bugs you run into.